sabitor/md5tabsum/README.md

 As the name implies, the *common section* contains key-value pairs which are valid for all configured instances.
 A list of all common keywords including their details can be found in the following table:
 Common Keyword | Value | Comments
 --- | --- | ---
-Logfile | full qualified name of the log file | The specified name has to conform to the OS file name convention.
+Logfile | full qualified name of the md5tabsum log file | The specified name has to conform to the OS file name convention.
 This config file parameter is mandatory.
-Passwordstore | full qualified name of the password store | The specified name has to conform to the OS file name convention.
+Passwordstore | full qualified name of the password store | This files contains DBMS instance passwords, which are used for accessing the corresponding DBMS for calculating the table MD5 checksum.
+The data in this file are AES encrypted.
+The specified name has to conform to the OS file name convention.
+This config file parameter is mandatory.
+Passwordstorekey | full qualified name of the password store key file | This files contains the secret Key, which is used for encrypting and decrypting password store data. *It is important to keep this file in a save place that can only be accessed by the owner of the md5tabsum application!* The specified name has to conform to the OS file name convention.
 This config file parameter is mandatory.

 The *DBMS instance section* can consist of one or multiple so-called *DBMS instances*.
 These are delimited sections for dedicated DBMS, host, users and tables.
 A DBMS instance section is structured as follows: